judah-caruso/wasm-game-engine-test/readme.md

 Below are a few grain-of-salt metrics I've gathered for each bunnymark-styled demo.
 This **isn't** intended to be a direct comparison of performance, more to see how much overhead there is when calling between wazero/wasm and go.

-Note: these are on a 2022 M2 MacBook Air (8GB)
+Note: these were ran on a 2022 M2 MacBook Air (8GB)

 ```
 Language  60 Fps Max  60 Tps Max (Avg.
 Fps)